varunpandey2106/graphqlSocialMediaAPI/README.md

 # graphqlSocialMediaAPI

-Welcome to graphqlSocialMediaAPI, a GraphQL API built using Graphene Django.
+Welcome to graphqlSocialMediaAPI, a GraphQL API (being)built using Graphene Django.

 ## Introduction